319 matching studies

 Vanderbilt University Medical Center Lupus Erythematosus, Systemic

 A phenome-wide association study (PheWAS) identified an association between a variant in the human gene for the N2A subunit of the N-methyl-D-aspartate (NMDA) receptor, GRIN2A, and Systemic Lupus Erythematosus (SLE).
-A single nucleotide polymorphism (SNP) in this gene encodes for increased NMDA receptor... expand
+A single nucleotide polymorphism (SNP) in this gene encodes for increased NMDA rec1 expand

 A phenome-wide association study (PheWAS) identified an association between a variant in the human gene for the N2A subunit of the N-methyl-D-aspartate (NMDA) receptor, GRIN2A, and Systemic Lupus Erythematosus (SLE).
 A single nucleotide polymorphism (SNP) in this gene encodes for increased NMDA receptor activity.
 Based on the potential function of the associated SNP and published literature, alterations in SNP function signaling may underlie a cluster of symptoms.
 The objective of this study is to evaluate the safety, tolerability and efficacy of memantine, an NMDA receptor antagonist, in a precise patient subset with SLE.
 Participants will complete a full 14-week clinical trial, receiving either memantine or a placebo.
 Participants' blood will be drawn to test for various antibodies as well as organ function.
 Patients' urine will also be collected to assess organ function and pregnancy for females at a number of specific time points.
 The overall goal is to develop a safe and inexpensive therapeutic approach to reduce debilitating cognitive symptoms in a precisely selected SLE sub-population.